Deploy the platform

 You must provide the following environment variables for the OIDC provider configuration used for logging into the platform:

-You must provide the following environment variable containing a JSON object containing the OIDC issuer and audiences that should be accepted by the platform.
+You must provide the following environment variable containing a JSON object with the OIDC issuer and audiences that should be accepted by the platform.

 .